-Majority of the ministries and departments in the General Administration Sector submitted the draft financial statements for 2017 well after the deadline of 16 October 2017 set by Ministry of Economy.
-Only a few agencies submitted of their draft financial statements on or before the deadline.
+A majority of the ministries and departments in the General Administration Sector submitted the draft financial statements for 2017 well after the deadline of 16 October 2017 set by the Ministry of Economy.
+Only a few agencies submitted their draft financial statements on or before the deadline.

-The draft financial statements for 2016-2017 of 14 or 61% of ministries and departments in the General Administration Sector were not adjusted during our audit.
+The draft financial statements for 2016-2017 of 14 or 61% of ministries and departments in the General Administration Sector were not adjusted during the OAG audit.
 The remaining financial statements were adjusted through audit adjustments.